The Fly (1986)

 Starring: Jeff Goldblum, Geena Davis and John Getz

-This film begins with Jeff Goldblum meeting Geena Davis at a party.
-He is a scientist and he is telling her that he has found the next major discovery in science.
-He tries to entice her to come back to his lab to see it, but she is reluctant at first.
-He does finally get her to come over.
+We start this at a party where Seth Brundle (Jeff Goldblum) meets Veronica Quiafe (Geena Davis).
+He is a scientist and he is telling her that he has found the next major discovery.
+She is a reporter and this seems like something she’s heard before.
+He tries to entice her to come back to his lab to see it, but she is reluctant.
+He is able to get her to join him after piquing her interest.

-Goldblum has created two chambers that will allow him to teleport inanimate objects from one to the other.
+There is an interesting scene in the car where Seth gets motion sickness.
+I thought this was clever.
+The reason is that he has created two chambers that will allow him to teleport inanimate objects from one to the other.
 He does an experiment with one of her stockings.
-She is impressed and decides to record their conversation, as she is a reporter.
+She is impressed but doesn’t believe it at first.
+She decides to record their conversation.
 The tape runs out so she goes to change to a new one and he realizes what she’s doing.
 He informs her that she cannot write about this and asks for the tape.
 She refuses and leaves.

-Davis works for John Getz, who is also her former boyfriend.
-He doesn’t believe her about what she wants to write about.
-He is also shocked when Goldblum shows up to the place their offices are located.
-Goldblum asks her to follow his work, to document it, but not for an article.
+Veronica works for Stathis Borans (John Getz), who is also her former boyfriend.
+He doesn’t believe her.
+He tries to say that he’s a ‘magician’ and put on performance.
+Part of this is jealousy.
+Stathis is also shocked when Seth shows up to the office.
+He asks Veronica to follow his work, to document it, but not for an article.
 He wants her to do it as a book.
-She starts to stay over and films everything with a video camera.
+She takes him up on this offer.
+She then starts to stay over and films everything with a video camera.

+She inquires about sending something that is alive.
 He shows her the aftermath of what happens when he teleports anything that is living, when he tries with a baboon.
 It turns out to be a bloody mess.
-The two of them make love and Davis says something that hits home to Goldblum and might be the missing part.
-There is also a scene where an electronic piece is jammed into Goldblum’s back and it has cut him.
+Later she says something that hits home to him and might be the missing part.
+This scene shows an electronic piece jammed into Seth’s back and it cut him.

-Goldblum realizes the computer running the experiment is interpreting flesh and how to put things together, not just teleporting them.
-He alters the program and then successfully teleports a baboon.
-Davis realizes that Getz is jealous and is going to run her original article out of spite.
+That is when he realizes the computer running the experiment is interpreting flesh and how to put things together, not just teleporting them.
+He alters it and successfully teleports a baboon.
+Veronica realizes that Stathis is jealous when he’s going to run her original article out of spite.
 She leaves to talk to him.
-This upsets Goldblum and he drunken teleports himself.
+This upsets Seth.
+In a drunken state, he teleports himself.
 He doesn’t realize that a fly got into the pod with him when he did.